> Counseling Services & Support

 > International Student Center

-> New Students
+> New Students - Full-Time

 As a new international student arriving newly to the United Stated finding adequate housing may be a stressful task.
 Living in Los Angeles area you have access to variety of apartments for rent.
 The information provided here is ONLY a resource.
 L.A.
 Trade-Technical College makes no representation as to the condition or suitability of accommodations provided by these listings.
 The College is under no obligation to provide nor is affiliated with any of the organizations listed on this page.

 Before you arrive to Los Angeles, gather as much information as you can about the City and its surrounding.
 You need to budget the cost of living in Los Angeles into your expenses.
 Live within your means and avoid over-extending yourself.

 Use your social media network to find out more about places to live from other friends, or friends-of-friends who have lived in the area.
 There is also a resource list that is available on this page for your convenience.

 Below are some tips to consider when you search for housing:

 - Rent in different areas of Los Angeles can vary.
 Make sure that you do a thorough comparison taking different factors into consideration (e.g. commute time to the College, area safety, quality of accommodations, etc.)

 - Is there a lease?
 Or is this rental month-to-month?